minkione/naiveBTsniffing/README.md

 `cd ~/naiveBTsniffing/Analysis`

 You will need Python3 installed, and you may need to change the path to the python3 interpreter at the beginning of the file.
-You will need to do `pip3 install mysql-connector-python`, `pip3 install pyyaml` if you have not already.
+You will also need to do `pip3 install mysql-connector-python`, `pip3 install pyyaml` if you have not already.

+Issue `./TellMeEverything.py --help` for the latest usage.

+**Printing information for a specific BDADDR**:

+`./TellMeEverything.py --bdaddr 4c:e6:c0:21:39:a6`

+**Printing information for BDADDRs that have a name that matches a given regex**:

+`./TellMeEverything.py --nameregex "^Flipper"`

+The regex is used as a MySQL "REGEXP" statement, and thus must be valid MySQL regex syntax.

+**Printing information for BDADDRs that have some data element that is associated with a company name that matches a given regex**:

+`./TellMeEverything.py --nameregex "^Qualcomm"`

+The regex is checked against associations with the BDADDR IEEE OUI, UUID16s, and BT/BLE CompanyID fields from link layer version information.

+**Printing information for BDADDRs that have a UUID128 that matches a given regex**:

+`./TellMeEverything.py --UUID128regex "02030302"`

+**Printing information for BDADDRs that have Manufacturer Specific Data that matches a given regex**:

+`./TellMeEverything.py --MSDregex "008fc3d5"`